The only pre-requisites are Python (version ≥ 3.6) and the Python package manager pip (version ≥ 20.0).

 command not found error, this means that the folder where your local scripts are installed has not been added to your path.

-To solve this, look for the
+To solve this on unix-based machines, look for the

 cobaya-run script from your